- Chart

 - Investment in grid modernization and smart grid technologies.

-- Development of electric vehicle charging infrastructure.
+- Growth in electric vehicle charging infrastructure.

 Threats